Art creators

 A preview of the 2021-2022 Mission Support Grant application is linked below:

-2022-2023 Mission Support Application Form
+Mission Support FY24 Application

 Mission Grants are competitive.
 Grant recipients are chosen by a continually renewed and representative group of community members with a variety of expertise and diverse perspectives.
 Committee Members are selected for their artistic knowledge and experience, awareness of community needs and issues, and other contributing factors.
 An ArtsKC Board Member leads each committee.
 Grants are approved by the ArtsKC Board of Directors.